cillustrisimo/interjust_dashboard/src/example-dashboard.md

 ---
 theme: dashboard
-title: Example dashboard
+title: Draft Dashboard
 toc: false
 ---

-# Rocket launches 🚀
+# Laws against Atrocity Crimes Criminalization: At a Glance

 <!-- Load and transform the data -->